MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 ## Drawing the Night Sky

-My main role in this project was the backed initial work that went into actually making the game "function" My role regarding the visuals was extremely limited
+This was a two-semester capstone project.
+My work specifically centered on the constellation mapping system and star data integration, which remained the core backbone of the project.

 ---
 ### Problem 1) Showcasing Constellations

-For this project the group was given nearly free reign of what we were allowed to do.
-We had only 2 requirements.
-It must allow you to draw real constellations, and it must be within a level of accuracy.
-So it should line up decently well with the actual night sky
+The team needed to accurately map visible constellations so players could draw them in real-time.
+Early prototypes projected flat constellation textures onto a sphere surrounding the player, but the scale was heavily distorted and interactive targeting felt clumsy.

 ### Solution 1)
 <img src="Images/night Sky.gif" alt="gif of the game" width="500" align="right" />

-There were a few attempts to make this project. originally we came up with a map of the constellations projected onto a sphere that envelops the player.
-This had obvious downsides being that the scale looked off, and interactions were a nightmare.
-So I eventually went back and looked into something called the Yale Bright Star Catalogue which is a collection of visible stars.
-This is perfect since all constellation stars are considered bright stars So I took a binary file from Yale's own website and plugged in that data in to give a basic location, name, and vector position from the location.
-This allowed up to make a full visible map.
-I then cross referenced every star from the constellations we had picked in order to piece together the gameplay for accuracy
+- Data Integration: Integrated the Yale Bright Star Catalogue (a dataset of visible stars) by parsing raw binary files directly from Yale's database.

+- Vector Calculation: Extracted coordinates, names, and spatial positions to render a 1:1 visible star map in Unity.

+- Data Validation: Cross-referenced catalog entry vectors against selected target constellations to build an precise coordinate-matching gameplay loop.